-- Sand boarding in Huacachina.
+Sand boarding in Huacachina.

-After finding the highest dune hop off the buggy and grab a board.
-Like snowboarding but warmer sandboarding is taking off in Peru, all you need is good balance and a bit of skill, or, in the absence of either, good old hands and knees is just as fun!
-Huacachina lies on the western coast of Peru, a small oasis in a barren desert of rolling sand dunes as far as the eye can see.
-Jump on a sand buggy from here and venture into the desert for a white knuckle ride traversing the steep dunes and transient landscape.
+Find the highest dune, hop off the 4×4 buggy that you’ve been racing through the empty desert in and grab a board.
+Like snowboarding but warmer, sand-boarding is taking off in Peru.
+All you need is good balance and a bit of skill.
+Or, in the absence of either, good old hands and knees is just as fun!
+Huacachina lies on the western coast of Peru.
+A small oasis in a barren desert of rolling sand dunes as far as the eye can see.
+Jump on a sand buggy from here and venture into the desert for a white knuckle ride traversing the steep dunes and transient landscapes.

 The women’s weaving project – Cusco

 Historically weaving has played an important part in the culture of the local Quechua people of Peru, telling stories through the generations as the craft has been handed down from one woman to another.
 Just outside of Cusco tourism is being used to support the communities of local women through their weaving (Planeterra Womens weaving workshop).
 Everything from how the dye is made, spun and woven to the finished product is demonstrated.
 Sales from the alpaca wool and handicrafts made by the community help support the families and preserve their way of life.